AlexBezuska/How-To-App-Store/guide/Apple_App_Store.md

 ## Unity guide

+### The first step: Running your Unity game on a real iOS device
  Open your project in Unity on a real Mac
 1. Go to File > Build Settings...
 2. Be sure the proper scenes your game uses are checked in the `Scenes In Build` section